Coronavirus: the situation in Switzerland

 + Swiss foundation launches ‘emergency call’ for coronavirus research

-Does Switzerland support its citizens abroad when they return home? end of infobox
+What’s the situation for Swiss citizens living abroad?
+Are repatriations being carried out?end of infobox

-Although the return of some citizens from the Chinese city of Wuhan has been organised, further such actions are not currently planned according to the foreign ministry.
+Although the return of some citizens from the Chinese city of Wuhan, where Covid-19 first appeared, has been organised, further such actions are not currently planned according to the foreign ministry.

 “Fortunately, no repatriations need to be planned or carried out at present,” said Hans-Peter Lenz, head of the ministry's crisis management centre.